The Residential Septic System Repair and Replacement Program is now accepting new applications!

-Beginning August 18, 2017, Clackamas Soil and Water Conservation District offers Residential Septic System Repair Loans to homeowners in the Clackamas River watershed for the repair or replacement of failed and failing septic systems.
-Locations include identified areas of Oregon City, Gladstone, Happy Valley, Damascus, Boring, Carver, Barton, Sandy, Eagle Creek, Estacada, and rural home sites along the Clackamas River and tributaries.
+Clackamas Soil and Water Conservation District offers Residential Septic System Repair Loans and Grants to homeowners in Clackamas County for the repair or replacement of failed and failing septic systems.

-Old septic systems that are wearing out or leaking become a public health and water quality concern, especially when the home is along a river or stream that serves as a source of public drinking water such as the Clackamas and Molalla rivers.
+Old septic systems that are wearing out or leaking become a public health and water quality concern, especially when the home is along a river or stream that serves as a source of public drinking water, such as the Clackamas and Molalla rivers.
 This program provides a valuable opportunity to support property owners and protect water quality and address public health concerns.
 We are ready to assist homeowners who do not have sufficient funds available to pay the cost of repairs.

-- The site of the septic system is within the boundary of the Clackamas River watershed (see map shown below).
+- The septic system must be located within the boundary of Clackamas County.

-- There is an existing residential septic system that requires repair.
-This program does not apply to new installations, connecting to sewer lines, or nonresidential property.
+- It must be an existing residential septic system that requires repair or replacement.
+This program does not apply to new installations or upgrades to properly functioning septic systems.